apache/trafficserver/doc/getting-started/index.en.rst

 The previous settings enable reverse proxying (and prevent flagrant abuse of it), but now |TS| needs to know what to proxy.
 This is achieved by writing remap rules, which make use of the core :ref:`conf-remap-plugin`.
-For our Geting Started guide's |AW| example scenario, we have very simple needs and want little more than to proxy all requests to our single origin server.
+For our Getting Started guide's |AW| example scenario, we have very simple needs and want little more than to proxy all requests to our single origin server.
 This is accomplished with the following rule added to the :file:`remap.config`